kanow/operations/Documentation/DeveloperManual/Extending/Index.rst

 .. note::

     Those extensions is only running on TYPO3 8.
-They doesn't work on TYPO3 9.5!
+They doesn't work on current TYPO3 version!
-    Probably the code must be changed to get a running version on TYPO3 9.5.
+    Probably the code must be changed to get a running version on current TYPO3.

 In this example extension is only one new property "subtitle" for the operation model.
 If you need more than this single field, you can add more in this way.
 Replace "newfield" with the name of your new property.